A leaked poll shows National has dropped below 30 per cent, and Labour at 55 per cent

-The National Party has dropped below 30 per cent in a UMR poll while Labour has reached as high as 55 per cent.
+The National Party has dropped below 30 per cent in a UMR poll, while Labour has reached as high as 55 per cent.

 And when it comes to preferred Prime Minister, Jacinda Ardern has reached a near record-breaking 65 per cent approval rating.